andreav/gitlab-selfhosted/README.md

         git clone http://localhost:8080/testgroup/testproject.git <anywhere>/testproject
         cp -rT ./testproject <anywhere>/testproject

-- Now from the Gital UI create some issues inside the Test Project
+- Now from the Gitlab UI create some issues inside the Test Project

 - Link these issues with tests
   Inside the cloned repository, look at the test file `tests/hello.spec.ts`